-As at the date of this MD&A, including cash contributed by our partners at Kinsley and TV Tower for use in accordance with approved budgets at each property, the Company has approximately \$2.79 million available in cash, cash equivalents, and short-term investments.
-Our global budget, including exploration and administration for 2016, was amended and increased in July 2016 to \$10.4 million (previously: \$7.06 million).
-We currently anticipate spending approximately \$4.77 million at Goldstrike, \$0.50 million at Kinsley, \$0.72 million at TV Tower, and approximately \$0.30 million at the Halilağa.
-Budgeted general and administrative costs of \$3.73 million include salaries, professional fees and those costs associated with running the Company's offices in Vancouver, Nevada and Turkey as well as for investment in equipment and review of new opportunities.
+As at the date of this MD&A, including cash contributed by our partners at Kinsley and TV Tower for use in accordance with approved budgets at each property, the Company has approximately \$11.1 million available in cash, cash equivalents, and short-term investments.
+Our global budget, including exploration and administration for 2017, is \$11.03 million.
+We currently anticipate spending approximately \$5.99 million at Goldstrike, \$0.42 million at Kinsley, \$0.39 million at Black Pine, \$0.82 million at TV Tower, and approximately \$0.17 million at Halilağa.
+Budgeted general and administrative costs of \$3.28 million include salaries, professional fees and those costs associated with running the Company's offices in Vancouver, Nevada and Turkey as well as for investment in equipment and review of new opportunities.

-With no debt, the Company's working capital balance as at the date of this MD&A is approximately \$3.00 million.
+With no debt, the Company's working capital balance as at the date of this MD&A is approximately \$10.8 million.
 On an ongoing basis, management evaluates and adjusts its planned level of activities, including planned exploration, development, permitting activities, and committed administrative costs, to ensure that adequate levels of working capital are maintained.
 We believe that this approach, given the relative size of Pilot Gold, is reasonable.
 Management believes that available funds, in aggregate with the net proceeds of the 2016 Bought-Deal, are sufficient for current operations for at least one year, assuming no other factors change.
-We do not expect there to be any material impact on continuing operations arising from the transactions involving the Black Pine property or the Logan Option Agreement.